 Online medical coding certificate programs are available that specifically prepare students for Certified Professional Coder certification.
 These programs offer courses that ready graduates for both ICD-9 and CPT coding jobs.
 Although courses are provided remotely, some programs include an internship in a health care setting in the student's local area to gain practical skills.
+Specific word processing software may be required.
 Certificate course credits may transfer to an associate's degree program in coding or medical assisting, depending on the school.

 Online CPC certificate programs teach students how to analyze medical information and assign codes according to the medical standards.
 Participants also learn skills in organizing records and insurance data, reporting information and communicating with health care professionals.
 There are typically no prerequisites to enroll in the certificate program; however, a background in the medical field is helpful.